badal-io/gcp-airflow-foundations/docs/data_extraction.rst

 The data ingestion follows a set of default steps:

 - The first step in the ingestion pipeline is to extract the data from a source and load them to a landing table in BigQuery.
-- The schema of the landing stable is parsed and compared with the schema of the destination tables.
+- The schema of the landing table is parsed and compared with the schema of the destination tables.
 - If any schema changes are detected, these are migrated to the destination table.
 - Finally, the data are upserted to the destination tables.